 Support in Further Education (FE)

-At D&A we think everyone deserves the support they need to thrive.
-Having supported over 20,000 disabled students at university, we are now extending this study support to students in further education (FE).
+Everyone deserves the support they need to thrive.
+Having supported over 20,000 disabled students at university, we are now extending this study support to students in school and further education (FE).

 It’s important to us that all students can access the support they need to fulfil their aspirations and are given equal opportunities to pursue their dreams; whether that be in higher education or the workplace.